Creating and managing your online Reading List using Leganto

 Adding items from within the University Library collection

 Items added to the reading list from within the University Library collection will be available to students immediately.
+Click on the Add Items button in Leganto to search for new material.

 Complete the Library resource recommendation form to ask the Library to make an item available, eg a new ebook or a digitised extract.